ecstrema/MusescoreActionGroup/README.md

 There is an experimental shortcut parser, that you can disable by unchecking the `auto` tool button.

-**THIS IS NOT THE CASE BECAUSE OF THIS BUG: <https://musescore.org/en/node/311135#comment-1030086>** *Note that your defined shortcuts will appear automatically, without having to run the plugin.
-You should only have to run the plugin to add new shortcuts.*

 For now, you still have to run at least once the plugin to get access to all your shortcuts.
 But you can declare a shortcut for that ;)

 ## Installation